NOTE: CPE is not available for recorded webinars.

 Many local companies rely on employment-based immigrant visas to hire foreign workers for specialized jobs that can be challenging to fill.
 U.S. immigration policy, however, is both complex and constantly changing.
 The Trump administration’s proposed changes to the immigration system have created additional uncertainty and have left many companies scrambling to determine the effects on their workforce.

-Join Shahrzad Allen, an immigration attorney based in Dayton, Ohio, and Dan Fales, tax shareholder in Clark Schaefer Hackett’s International Business Services group, for this informative presentation on the evolving immigration environment and its impact on businesses in our region.
+Shahrzad Allen, an immigration attorney based in Dayton, Ohio, and Dan Fales, tax shareholder in Clark Schaefer Hackett’s International Business Services group, cover the evolving immigration environment and its impact on businesses in our region.

 - The current employment-based immigration environment